kisswiki/kisswiki/src/web_browser/language.md

 These answers do not work for changing `navigator.language` https://superuser.com/questions/478565/chrome-extension-for-switching-locale-accept-languages

+to change `navigator.languages` in Google Chrome go to `chrome://settings/languages`.

 In Google Chrome returns the browser UI language, not the value of the Accept-Language HTTP header.

 In IE userLanguage or browserLanguage.